velodrome-finance/universal-router/README.md

 - `uint256` The minimum amount of output tokens the user wants
 - `bytes` The UniswapV3 path you want to trade along
 - `bool` A flag for whether the input funds should come from the caller (through Permit2) or whether the funds are already in the UniversalRouter
+- `bool` A flag for whether the swap should be executed using UniV3 or Slipstream pools

 Whereas in contrast `CRYPTOPUNKS` has just 3 parameters encoded: